 Always stay in the loop!

-Subscribe to our RSS/Atom feeds.
+Subscribe to our RSS/Atom feed.

-For this guide we need:
+For this guide, we need:

 - an installed and empty mSATA drive (see part 3a for installation instructions)

 - an SSH client on our computer

 Step by step to your NAS using Nextcloud

 This time, we use the “Storage” module of Foris OS to format the mSATA drive and then install Nextcloud via LuCI and the CLI.

 Step 1: Format and set the mSATA (Foris)